autowarefoundation/autoware/planning/behavior_path_dynamic_avoidance_module/README.md

 ## Purpose / Role

-This module provides avoidance functions for vehicles, pedestrians, and obstacles in the vicinity of the ego's path in combination with the obstacle_avoidance module.
+This module provides avoidance functions for vehicles, pedestrians, and obstacles in the vicinity of the ego's path in combination with the [obstacle_avoidance_planner](https://autowarefoundation.github.io/autoware.universe/main/planning/obstacle_avoidance_planner/).
 Each module performs the following roles.
-Dynamic Avoidance module: This module cuts off the drivable area according to the position and velocity of the target to be avoided.
+Dynamic Avoidance module cuts off the drivable area according to the position and velocity of the target to be avoided.
-Obstacle Avoidance module: This module modifies the path to be followed so that it fits within the drivable area received.
+Obstacle Avoidance module modifies the path to be followed so that it fits within the received drivable area.

-Avoidance functions are also provided by the Avoidance module, which allows avoidance through the outside of own lanes but not against moving objects.
+Avoidance functions are also provided by the [Avoidance module](https://autowarefoundation.github.io/autoware.universe/main/planning/behavior_path_avoidance_module/), but these modules have different roles.
+The Avoidance module performs avoidance through the outside of own lanes but cannot avoid the moving objects.
 On the other hand, this module can avoid moving objects.
-For this reason, the word "dynamic" is used in its name.
+For this reason, the word "dynamic" is used in the modules's name.
-The table below lists the avoidance modules that can be used for each situation.
+The table below lists the avoidance modules that can handle each situation.

 |                          |                         avoid within the own lane                          | avoid through the outside of own lanes |
 | :----------------------- | :------------------------------------------------------------------------: | :------------------------------------: |